 Jobsite Theater’s latest production, Doubt: A Parable, features wife-and-husband team of Summer Bohnenkamp directing and David Jenkins in a lead role.
 How do they do it?

-This week, Caught in the Act welcomes back guest blogger Alex Stewart, Straz Center public relations manager, who was brave enough to do a deep-dive into the working-life-partners relationship of Summer Bohnenkamp and David Jenkins.
-She sat down with the pair to talk about the tricky business of work-life-love balance and how they manage to pull it off so well.
-Summer and David’s most recent theater production, Doubt: A Parable, opens March 11.
+This week, Caught in the Act takes a deep-dive into the working-life-partners relationship of Summer Bohnenkamp and David Jenkins.
+The pair talks about the tricky business of work-life-love balance and how they manage to pull it off so well.
+Summer and David’s most recent theater production, Doubt: A Parable, opens January 13.

 By Alex Stewart

 If you’re a part of the theater or arts scene in Tampa Bay, chances are you know the creative couple Summer Bohnenkamp and David Jenkins.
 Married for almost 20 years, and working together for more, they’ve built a life together while simultaneously building successful theater careers.

 Their next collaboration is Jobsite Theater’s upcoming production of Doubt: A Parable by John Patrick Shanley, with Summer directing and David playing the role of Father Flynn.